zaygozi/pikapi/README.md

 ### Emojis

 Emoji support is provided by [node-emoji](https://github.com/omnidan/node-emoji).
 You can use the syntax ```:kiss:``` to display the emojis at the receiver's end or directly insert emojis from built in panels available on many systems.
 Not all shells support emojis.

+### Special Thanks

+[simple-peerjs](https://github.com/nickcis/simple-peerjs) : It uses the signal exchange mechanism of PeerJs with the WebRTC implementation of simple-peer.
+This library provides the foundation for p2p communication in pikapo.

+### Contribute

+I don't really know.
+If there are any new features you want or if you came across any bugs, write them down in the issues section and then we can talk about solving it.

+##### Pikapo is still in beta.
+So expect to find bugs.